KarinG/DataBC/README.md

 This extension adds gives administrators the option to set the primary Geocoding method to DataBC in the Administer -> System Settings -> Mapping & Geocoding.
 Administrators can set a backup Geocoding method on: /civicrm/admin/setting/databcgeocode for addresses outside of British Columbia.

 MatchPrecision is the level of precision of an address match.
 It is explained here: https://github.com/bcgov/api-specs/blob/master/geocoder/glossary.md#matchPrecision
+Defaults are "80" for Threshold and "STREET" for Precision

 To download the latest version of this module: https://github.com/KarinG/DataBC